jimktrains/kog/README.md

 Nesting in this manner forces the programmer to define the order that the blocks will run in when both should be executing at the same time.

+The compiler should also ensure that the estimated execution time of each Every should fit into worst case gap between scheduled Every blocks.
+The compiler should report what these worst-case gaps are, even if there is enough time.

 ## Rescue

 Catches exceptions